kirklin/unplugin-config/README.md

 - `enable` (boolean, optional): Enable or disable injecting configuration into HTML files.
 Default is `true`.
 - `templates` (string[], optional): An array of template files to transform.
 - `position` (string, optional): The position where the configuration script is injected into HTML files.
 Possible values are `"head"`, `"body"`, `"head-prepend"`, or `"body-prepend"`.
 Default is `"head-prepend"`.
+- `decodeEntities` (boolean, optional): Whether to decode HTML entities in the injected HTML code.
+If set to `true`, HTML entities in the injected HTML code will be decoded.
+Default is `false`.

 ### Environment Variables Options (`envVariables`)